-One of the many professions involved in this renovation (I lost count of numbers long ago) is the acoustic consultant, who provides detailed guidelines concerning the interior soundscape.
-The advice comes with a drawback, though: the suggested pre-fab acoustic panels would cover most of the coloured back walls, which are designed to give each classroom its character… Hmm.
-The commissioner, the site manager, the architect, the school representative and I discuss the matter.
-What if the acoustic panels are scaled down a bit, and mounted just below the ceiling – would they still be functional?
-We decide to investigate a bit further, leaving the issue unsolved for now.
+One of the many professions involved in the renovation (I lost count of numbers long ago) is the acoustic consultant, who provides advice concerning the interior soundscape.
+Those guidelines come with a drawback, though: the recommended pre-fab acoustic panels would cover most of the coloured back walls, which were designed to give each classroom its character… Hmm.
+The commissioner, the site manager, the architect, the school representative and I discuss the matter, but decide to leave the issue unsolved for now.

-Unlike the other classrooms, the music room is furnished with a site-built wooden panel.
+Unlike the other classrooms, the music room is furnished with a site-built wooden panel, designed to diffuse soundwaves rather than absorb them.
 It’s made from lathes of different thickness, arranged in a sequence of four: one broad, one thin, two mid-sized; repeat x 14.
-The visual pattern of the absorber corresponds to some kind of keyboard, or notation of rhythm perhaps.
+The visual pattern of the diffuser corresponds to some kind of keyboard, or notation of rhythm perhaps.
 Of course, the surface had to be painted too – it wasn’t part of my commission, really, but I couldn’t keep my hands away…

 I decided to use the lilac of the back wall (just a shade lighter) for the bottom and the sides of the lathes.
 Then the outer surfaces could sport a colour sequence… Hey, couldn’t it be associated to tones somehow?
 Yes – Chinese music traditionally uses a pentatonical scale, where the notes correspond to white, yellow, violet, red and black.
 Now that’s a pretty unconventional palette; I’ll give it a try.
 Furthermore, the colour sequence of five, overlapping the form pattern of four, will produce a pleasant cross-rhythm.

 Then there was the carpenter, who suggested I paint the whole thing in red, green and yellow instead, as a tribute to reggae music – well, I could at least sneak such a triplet in somewhere.
 And isn’t there some other combination of colours connected to a certain kind of music..?
 I ask around, but get no positive answer.
-Come to think of Conchita Wurst, stunningly beautiful drag queen and inspiring artist… She may or may not be transgender, but certainly there is a flag that deserves to be better known: the pink, white and blue one.
+Come to think of Conchita Wurst, stunningly beautiful drag queen and inspiring artist… Conchita may or may not be transgender, but she reminds me about a flag that deserves to be better known: the pink, white and blue one.